chunky/sb3_to_coral/README.md

     imagine perverse edge cases here, too.
 * Simple fully-connected NNs such as these RL models enjoy may not be a great use case for the Coral
+* The bench.sh script creates some deliberately poorly-dimensioned NNs;
+    either they cannot possibly fit on the Coral, or couldn't possibly be useful.

 ## Extras